mhorpheus/test/DFIR-Hotline.md

 Both Primary and Secondary people on call are responsible for following activities during their shift:
 - Picking up all Hotline calls.
 - Processing all voice messages for hotline calls which were not picked up by both Primary and Secondary on call person.
 If applicable, it's on-call person responsibility to attempt to reach out to the caller and perform “Initial call” discussion.
-- Logging all hotline calls in Resilient according to the requirements described in [Logging Hotline Call](#Logging-Hotline-Call).
+- Logging all hotline calls in Resilient.
 - Organizing triage calls for all new incidents if they fall within time-frame of the current shift.
 If they fall outside current shift, they either need to be handed over to next geography or planned for a next business day if this was agreed with a Client.
 - Performing a shift hand over with a following geography according to process described in [Shift Turnover](#Shift-Turnover).
 - If applicable, performing an incident hand over to a following geography according to a process described in [Incident Hand-Over to Another Geography](#Incident-Hand-Over-to-Another-Geography).